Global-Health-Engineering/recycling-network-optimization/README.md

 To switch routing engines, modify the `routing_engine` parameter in `config/config.yaml`.

+## Disclaimer
+**Important Notice**: This code was developed as a master thesis at the Global Health Engineering group in collaboration with ERZ (Entsorgung + Recycling Zürich).
+It should be considered a research protype.
+Several known issues exist:

-> **IMPORTANT CAVEAT**: Currently, the routing engine selection in the configuration file does not work properly.
-The main branch only works with Valhalla, not with ORS.
-If you need to use OpenRouteService, please use the `generate_ors_results` branch instead.
+- **Routing Engine Selection**: The routing engine selection in the configuration file does not work properly.
+The main branch only works with Valhalla, not with OpenRouteService (ORS).
+For ORS, use the `generate_ors_results` branch instead.
->
-> This project was developed as a master thesis at the Global Health Engineering group in collaboration with ERZ (Entsorgung + Recycling Zürich).
-The routing engine issues are expected to be fixed when the work is published in a future paper.
+- **Logging System**: The logging functionality is not fully implemented and may not work as expected.
+- **Data Download**: Automatic data download could not be implemented due to time constraints.
+Data must be manually placed in the appropriate directories.
+- **Optimization Solver**: The linear optimisation only works with the commercial Gurobi solver, as the open source solvers inlcuded in PulP cause the script to break.

+These issues may be addressed in future updates.